 - 6 tbsp Double cream or Milk

 - 175 g Caramel sauce good quality shop bought or homemade

 - 10 Lotus biscuits crushed

-Tip the Carnation caramel into a bowl and stir it to smooth it out.
-Add 1 tsp salt and put it in a piping bag
+- Tip the caramel sauce into a bowl and stir it to smooth it out, or you may need to warm it for 10 seconds in the microwave to loosen it.
+Add 1 tsp salt if you like, and put it in a piping bag